 Many buyers I work with are buying their next property in addition to, rather than as a replacement for their current property.
 Some buyers also have an investment property portfolio.
 In recent years changes to taxation on the purchase of and income from second homes has limited their financial viability.
 Yet not all multiple home owners are ‘in it to make a buck’.

-A second home may be a holiday property used by the family for many years, a flat in London used for visits to the capital, or a property elsewhere either used or let out for the income it can generate.
+A second home may be a holiday property used by the family for many years, a flat in London used for work visits to the capital, or a property kept as a future investment for children.

 For many property owners there will come a time when they start to think about giving away the property with a view to reducing the ultimate inheritance tax (IHT) bill.